wistia/wistia-open-docs/_posts/player-api.md

 Method                  | Description
 ------                  | -----------
-bind(event, function)   | This lets you execute a function when a video event occurs.
-Possible values for "event" are: "play", "pause", "end", "conversion", "secondchange", "timechange", "volumechange", and "seek". duration()              | Returns the length of the video in seconds hashedId()              | Returns the hashedId of the video height()                | Gets the current height of the embed (the video plus any plugins above or below). height(h)               | Sets the height of the embed.
+bind(event, function)   | This lets you execute a function when a video event occurs. `event` expects a string.
+Refer to the _Player API Events_ section below to see possible values. duration()              | Returns the length of the video in seconds email(email)            | Associates the email string with this view of the video. hashedId()              | Returns the hashedId of the video height()                | Gets the current height of the embed (the video plus any plugins above or below). height(h)               | Sets the height of the embed.
 The video will be resized to fit with the plugins fully visible.